PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Experimental results

+$\bullet$ \textbf{RSOC}~\cite{gao2020counting,gao2020counting_2}\footnote{https://github.com/gaoguangshuai/Counting-from-Sky-A-Large-scale-Dataset-for-Remote-Sensing-Object-Counting-and-A-Benchmark-Method} is a remote sensing object counting dataset, which is composed of four categories, including buildings, small vehicles, large vehicles, and ships.
+The dataset consists of 3,057 images with 286,539 instances in total.
+In which 2,468 building images, 1,205 and 1,263 are used for training and testing; 280 small vehicle images, 222 images for training and 58 for testing; 172 large vehicle images, 108 for training and 64 for testing; 137 ship images, 97 images for training and 40 images for testing, respectively.

+$\bullet$ \textbf{CARPK}~\cite{hsieh2017drone}\footnote{https://lafi.github.io/LPN/} is a large-scale drone-view car counting dataset, which contains 1,448 images with nearly 90k cars in total, of which 989 images for training and the remaining 459 images for testing.

+$\bullet$ \textbf{PUCPR+}~\cite{hsieh2017drone}\footnote{https://lafi.github.io/LPN/} is also a car counting dataset, all the images are captured from the 10th floor of a building.
+The dataset contains 125 images with approximately 17k cars, of which 100 images are served as training set, and the rest as testing set.

+$\bullet$ \textbf{Drone-crowd}~\cite{wen2021detection}\footnote{https://github.com/VisDrone/VisDrone-Dataset} is a drone-captured dataset for density map estimation, crowd localization and tracking, which is composed of 112 video clips with 33,600 frames in total.
+The video clips are annotated with over 4.8 million head annotations and several video-level attributes.
+All the images are captured by drone-mounted cameras in 70 different scenarios across 4 different cities in China (i.e., Tianjin, Guangzhou, Daqing, and Hong Kong).
+For the counting task in this paper, we split the dataset into training and test set, of which 24,600 images for training and the remaining 9,000 for testing.

-$\bullet$ \textbf{ShanghaiTech}~\cite{zhang2016single} includes two parts, i.e., Part\_A and Part\_B, with a total number of 1,198 images.
-The images of Part\_A are randomly crawled from Internet, which are across diverse scenes and largely varied densities.
+$\bullet$ \textbf{ShanghaiTech}~\cite{zhang2016single}\footnote{https://pan.baidu.com/s/1nuAYslz} includes two parts, i.e., Part\_A and Part\_B, with a total number of 1,198 images.
+The images of Part\_A are randomly crawled from the Internet, which are across diverse scenes and largely varied densities.
 Part\_A has 482 images, of which 300 are served as training set and the remaining 182 for testing.
 The images of Part\_B are taken from the metropolis in Shanghai, which consists of 400 images for training and 316 for testing.

-$\bullet$ \textbf{UCF-QNRF}~\cite{idrees2018composition} is a recently released large and challenging dataset, which has a wide range of image resolutions, counts, scale variations and diversely density distribution.
+$\bullet$ \textbf{UCF-QNRF}~\cite{idrees2018composition}\footnote{https://www.crcv.ucf.edu/data/ucf-qnrf/} is a recently released large and challenging dataset, which has a wide range of image resolutions, counts, scale variations and diversely density distribution.
 The images of this dataset are crawled from Flickr, Web Search and Hajj footage, containing 1,535 images with over 125 million point annotations, where 1,201 images are used for training and the remaining 334 images for testing.